Midtown

 130 W. 44th St., Midtown

 In its former life as the home to America's first professional theatrical club, the Lambs, this Midtown hotel was a hangout for the entertainment world’s brightest stars, like Irving Berlin and Fred Astaire, to name a couple.
-Today, it’s The Chatwal, a Luxury Collection Hotel—one of Manhattan’s under-the-radar gems, where its relatively small size (just seventy-six guest rooms) makes it a good choice for visitors who are turned off by the busyness of the megahotels nearby.
+Today, it’s The Chatwal, a luxury hotel—one of Manhattan’s under-the-radar gems, where its relatively small size (just 76 guest rooms) makes it a good choice for visitors who are turned off by the busyness of the megahotels nearby.
 The interior is an ode to its Art Deco history, which has the delightful feel of a glamorous ocean liner, and we love the fun little details (like backgammon sets, playing cards, and copies of The Great Gatsby) in the rooms.